cedaro/grunt-wp-i18n/README.md

 Default value: `''`
 Example value: `'plugin-or-theme-slug.pot'`

 Name of the POT file.
-Defaults to using the 'Text Domain' header if it exists, otherwise uses the project directory name.
+Defaults to the "Text Domain" header if it exists, otherwise uses the project directory name.

 #### options.type
 Type: `String`
 Default value: `'wp-plugin'`
 Example value: `'wp-plugin'` or `'wp-theme'`

 The type of project.